Kong/httpsnippet/README.md

 ## Contributing

 Please read through our [contributing guidelines](CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+For a info on creating new conversion targets, please review this [guideline](https://github.com/Mashape/httpsnippet/wiki/Creating-Targets)

 More over, if your pull request contains JavaScript patches or features, you must include relevant unit tests.